30 Highest-Paying Criminal Justice Jobs and Salaries

 Border Patrol Agent

-The majority of them are usually assigned in remote areas.
+The majority of them are usually assigned to remote areas.
 Furthermore, they must be able to screen people while vested in firearms.

 Classification Officer